¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Estimated Labor Time 60–90 Minutes 30–45 Minutes

-Warranty Coverage Component Only Full System (5+ Years)
+System Warranty Component Only Full System (Typically 5 Years)

 The Rebate Gap: DLC Premium vs. Standard Retrofits

 The DesignLights Consortium (DLC) Qualified Products List (QPL) is the primary gatekeeper for utility rebates in North America.
-To maximize ROI, B2B buyers must understand the distinction between DLC Standard and DLC Premium.
+To maximize ROI, B2B buyers should evaluate the distinction between DLC Standard and DLC Premium.

-Title 24 Controls for Warehouse High Bay Lighting provides a deeper look at how these mandates apply to large-scale facility upgrades.
+Title 24 Controls for Warehouse High Bay Lighting provides further context on how these mandates impact large-scale facility upgrades.

-When comparing a retrofitted existing LED versus a new integrated wall pack, the performance differential is often underestimated.
-While both may save 80% energy compared to old HID systems, the new fixture typically yields an additional 10-15% efficiency gain due to advanced optics and superior thermal management.
+While both options save energy compared to old HID systems, a new integrated fixture can yield an additional 10–15% efficiency gain due to advanced optics and superior thermal management.

-• LM-79-19: This is the "performance report card."
-According to the IES LM-79-19 Standard, this test measures the total luminous flux and efficacy of the entire fixture.
-Retrofit kits often cite the "chip" lumens, which do not account for the light lost through the old fixture's housing.
+• LM-79-19: Measures the performance of the entire fixture.
+Retrofit kits often cite "chip lumens," which do not account for light lost (up to 30%) through an old, degraded fixture housing.

 LED High Bay fixtures lighting a high-ceiling industrial warehouse assembly floor

-1. If the existing fixture is < 5 years old and LED-ready: Explore a sensor retrofit.
-The housing and lens are likely still in good condition, and the "sunk cost" of the fixture hasn't been fully depreciated.
+1. If the existing fixture is < 5 years old and LED-ready: A sensor retrofit may be viable.
+The housing and lens are likely in good condition, and the "sunk cost" hasn't been fully depreciated.

-2. If the existing fixture is > 5 years old or HID-based: Replacement is almost always the better long-term TCO (Total Cost of Ownership) move.
-The gains in efficacy, the higher utility rebates for DLC Premium units, and the reset of the 5-year warranty period provide a much stronger ROI.
+2. If the existing fixture is > 5 years old or HID-based: Replacement often represents a superior long-term Total Cost of Ownership (TCO).
+The gains in efficacy, higher rebates, and a reset of the warranty period provide a more robust ROI.

-In this scenario, the "more expensive" hardware actually results in a lower net cost and a vastly superior technical outcome.
+In this scenario, the "more expensive" hardware results in a lower net project cost and a vastly superior technical outcome.

 Technician inspecting machined aluminum housings for an LED High Bay fixture on a factory bench